solariumphp/solarium/docs/queries/select-query/result-of-a-select-query/result-of-a-select-query.md

-The result of an update query is an instance of `Solarium_Result_Select`
+The result of a [select query](../select-query.md) is an instance of `Solarium\QueryType\Select\Result\Result`.

 Data
 ----

 ### Status

 Solr status code.
 This is not the HTTP status code!
 The normal value for success is 0.
 In case of an error an exception will be thrown.
-Only available if your Solr server sends headers (omitHeader=false)
+Only available if your Solr server sends headers (`omitHeader=false`).

 ### Querytime

 Solr index query time.
 This doesn't include things like the HTTP response time.
-Only available if your Solr server sends headers (omitHeader=false)
+Only available if your Solr server sends headers (`omitHeader=false`).

 ### NumFound